 (4) In this Part, if the superintendent is empowered to search a detainee, officer or other employee, or a person to whom Division 4 applies, the superintendent is empowered to direct an officer to undertake that search on his or her behalf.

-[Regulation 81 inserted in Gazette 27 Jun 2005 p.
+[Regulation 81 inserted: Gazette 27 Jun 2005 p.
 2872-3.]

 82. Superintendent empowered to search